As an Amazon Affiliate, We Earn From Qualifying Sales. Read Full Disclosure Here

 How often you need to prune your cedar tree will depend on its size and growth rate.
 A young tree may need to be pruned several times a year, while an older, established tree may only need to be pruned once or twice a year.
-If your cedar tree is growing too rapidly or has become overgrown, you may need to prune it more frequently.
+If your cedar tree is growing too rapidly or overgrown, you may need to prune it more frequently.

 How to prune a cedar tree – the step-by-step guide

 Pruning a cedar tree is an important part of maintaining its health and preventing it from becoming a hazard.
-While the process may seem daunting, it is actually quite simple if you follow these steps:
+While the process may seem daunting, it is quite simple if you follow these steps:

 2. Next, cut back any crossing or rubbing branches.
 These can damage the bark and lead to infection.

-3. Once the dead and damaged branches have been removed, you can begin shaping the tree by pruning away any unwanted growth.
+3. Once the dead and damaged branches have been removed, you can begin shaping the tree by pruning away unwanted growth.

 Cedar tree pruning – before and aftercare

-Prune in late winter or early spring, before new growth begins.
+Prune in late winter or early spring before new growth begins.

-Be sure to sterilize your pruning tools before and after use to avoid spreading disease.
+Sterilize your pruning tools before and after use to avoid spreading disease.